Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 6/10/2023 & 6/11/2023

-Worked on adding fonts and sound to the UI
+Worked on adding fonts and sound to the UI; wrote documentation for our project

 ## Dylan Ma